abhishekbhakat/claude-context/docs/getting-started/overview.md

 ## How It Works

 ### 1. Code Analysis
-Claude Context analyzes your codebase using AST parsers to understand code structure and semantics.
+Code Context analyzes your codebase using AST parsers to understand code structure and semantics.

 ### 2. Intelligent Chunking
 Code is split into meaningful chunks that preserve context, function boundaries, and logical groupings.